subhashtiwari/Python-Projects/Movies.md

 # Python-Projects
 This contains various projects on Python which i made when i was learning it.

-#This project is on how to make a movie website which shows its poster and show its trailer when you click on poster.
+#This project is on how to make a movie website which shows its poster and show its trailer when you click on its poster.

 import fresh_tomatoes
 import movies